KatherineMichel/the-list/README.md

 Interesting
 https://hellowebbooks.com/news/all-about-hello-web-apps-paperback-book-fulfillment/ | Designing and printing Hello Web App's PDF and paperback editions - Hello Web Books https://hellowebbooks.com/news/my-adventures-and-advice-on-fulfilling-orders-for-a-printed-self-published-book/ | My adventures and advice on fulfilling orders for a printed self-published book. - Hello Web Books

+https://twitter.com/limedaring/status/943545349314170880 | Tracy Osborn on Twitter: "Learning some valuable lessons about going from a small company for fulfillment to a large one (Amazon) of my @hellowebbooks."
 -->

 ## Python and Django Books and Tutorials